 Restricted to radio-television-film majors.
 An introduction to screenwriting for features, short films, documentaries, and television.
 Lectures explore the basic theory of story, character, and structure.
 Students write original screenplays during workshop hours.
 Three lecture hours and two workshop hours each a week for one semester.
 Creative Writing 325S and Radio-Television-Film 333 may not both be counted.
-Prerequisite: Upper-division standing and twelve semester hours of lower-division coursework in radio-television-film.
+Prerequisite: Radio-Television Film 301D (or 317).